2024-25 Student & Parent Handbook

 If a student accumulates more than one “F” at any time during the student’s involvement in athletics or activities the student is immediately suspended from participation in the sport or activity until it has been recorded that the student has passing grades in all classes but one.

 Students who have two or more F’s are considered to be at risk and will not be allowed to participate in extracurricular activities until such time as the grades improve.
+Participation includes practices and scrimmages.

 Special Event Ineligibility List (ASB events)– Students who are at risk with two or more F’s and missing assignments, based on the student’s current gradebook summary, or who have outstanding disciplinary actions will be placed on the ineligibility list.
-In order to participate in upcoming events, eligibility to participate will be determined two weeks prior to the date of the event.
+In order to participate in upcoming events, eligibility to participate will be determined one week prior to the date of the event.
 The most recent grades will be used for determination of placement on the ineligibility list.

 1. Student and Family Compact Importance: